>

 Paris Brain Institute (The Institut du Cerveau – ICM)

-Bassem Hassan – Scientific Director
+Bassem Hassan, PhD – Scientific Director

 Role in the project: Member of the Steering Committee